Causal inference in degenerate systems: An impossibility result: Tests for the uniqueness of Markov boundary

-Algorithm \ref{alg:4s} is closely related to \cite{Sta}'s proposal to find all the Markov boundaries for $Y$.
-In fact, Algorithm \ref{alg:4s} can be viewed as running \cite{Sta}'s proposal until it produces two Markov boundaries or terminates.
+Algorithm \ref{alg:4s} is closely related to the proposal that finds all the Markov boundaries for $Y$ in Statnikov et al. (2013).
+In fact, Algorithm \ref{alg:4s} can be viewed as running the proposal in Statnikov et al. (2013) until it produces two Markov boundaries or terminates.